liufengting/FTPopOverMenu/README.md

 # More

 Looking for another way of doing this?
-[Check this out.](https://github.com/liufengting/FTPopMenu) It was another way of show pop over menus, which is wrapped from UIPopoverViewController.
+Take a look at `FTPopMenu` at [here](https://github.com/liufengting/FTPopMenu).
+It was another way of show pop over menus, which is wrapped from UIPopoverViewController.
 Feel free to try it.

 <img src="https://raw.githubusercontent.com/liufengting/FTPopMenu/master/ScreenShots/ScreenShots2.png" width="400"/>